-Market Progress Indicator is the term used in the Northwest.
-A closely related term that is often used in other regions of the country is “market indicator,” although there are shades of differences in the meanings of the terms.

-Not illustrated in the figure are further adjustments for savings from RA programs operating in the same market or allocations of the market savings to individual utility service territories.
-These are discussed in subsequent sections.

-MT initiatives can also operate on buildings (like multi-family ordinances), engage corporations (like Strategic Energy Management), or even drive behavior change (like Building Operator Certification) – assuming they are structured as MT.
+MT initiatives can also operate on buildings (like multi-family ordinances), engage corporations (like Strategic Energy Management), or drive behavior change (like Building Operator Certification) – assuming they are structured as MT.
 The goal is still to gather total units as well as efficient units.